 Thanks for checking out my teaching resources!
-You’re free to use anything here, and I just ask that you attribute this material to me and drop a link to my website if/when you use these resources.
+You’re free to use anything here, and I just ask that you credit me and cite my materials if/when you use these resources (APA citation below).

-EQUITABLE UNIVERSAL DESIGN FOR LEARNING (UDL) WRITING ASSESSMENTS:
+EQUITABLE WRITING ASSESSMENTS UNDER A UNIVERSAL DESIGN FOR LEARNING (UDL) FRAMEWORK:

 Writing is one of the hardest areas to assess, and it’s even harder to assess equitably.
 I have found Felicia Rose Chavez’s The Anti-Racist Writing Workshop: How to Decolonize the Creative Classroom to be invaluable in re-thinking how I give feedback on writing to make the process more flexible and to foster more student engagement.
 I’ve adapted Chavez’s model for the composition classroom, and here is the method of assessment that I now use to give student-centered feedback.
 I’ve copied this method directly from a writing assignment to show you the language I use.
-Again, please use or adapt as you like with a credit to my website as the source.
+Again, please use or adapt as you like with a citation of my materials (APA citation below).

 REQUIREMENTS FOR INSTRUCTOR FEEDBACK:

 - In the “Submission Comments” box, please write a brief process letter reflecting on the process of writing the essay.

-If you’re having trouble coming up with something to write, here are some prompts you might use to guide your reflection (don’t feel that you need to address all of them or any of them, actually): What did you learn through writing the essay?
+If you’re having trouble coming up with something to write in the process letter, here are some prompts you might use to guide your reflection (don’t feel that you need to address all of them or any of them, actually): What did you learn through writing the essay?
 What class activities were helpful in writing the essay?
 What do you feel you did well in the essay?
 What was challenging about writing the essay?
 If you were to continue working on the essay, what would you want to work on improving?